novekm/amplify-with-terraform/terraform-deployment/README.md

 #### **```sample-module``` Variables**

 A full list of the module variables is in the [module documentation](/terraform-deployment/modules/sample-module/README.md).
-All variables have default values set based on the function of the Quickstart.
+All variables have default values set based on the function of the workshop.
 These can be modified to customize your deployment.
 See [this document](./terraform-deployment/README.md) for more information.

 **Amplify Web Application Note:** If you choose to deploy the Amplify Web Application make sure you review [web application documentation](/sample-amplify-app/documentation/README.md).